soaresdutra97/loja-virtual-bff/README.md

 USER -> Standard user role for logged-in users.
 ADMIN -> Admin role for managing partners (registering new partners).
 ```

-To access protected endpoints as an ADMIN user, provide the appropriate authentication credentials in the request header.
+To access protected endpoints as an ADMIN user, you should create a new "Register" and go to the Database (With Dbeaver, for example) and change Role to 0 if you want a ADMIN user.

 ## Database
 The project utilizes [PostgresSQL](https://www.postgresql.org/) as the database.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request to the repository.

-When contributing to this project, please follow the existing code style, [commit conventions](https://www.conventionalcommits.org/en/v1.0.0/), and submit your changes in a separate branch.